North Lane Leadership

 Our Work in North Lane

 North Lane is ready to hit the ground running!
-With the rest of our rural teams, North will be launching Roots of Empathy in several elementary-school classrooms in Fall 2018.
-This school-based strategy, in which a local infant and caregiver help teach children empathy and reduce aggression and bullying, has already stirred up lots of positive interest in North and other regions.
+With the rest of our rural teams, North launched Roots of Empathy in several elementary-school classrooms in Fall 2018.
+This school-based strategy, in which a local infant and caregiver help teach children empathy and reduce aggression and bullying, is proven to reduce aggression and bullying in students and aims to create more civil, peaceful societies where children grow into responsible and caring parents.

 Triple P, a positive parenting program that will focus on one of North Lane's specific needs - services for older "tween" youth - will also debut in Phase 1, with strategies like Parent Cafes and the faith-based Safe Families for Children joining the roster in subsequent years.